-2024-2025 Institutional Calendar - Fall 2024

-July 29 Priority Application Deadline August 16 Final Application Deadline

-August 16 Students registered on or before this day who have not paid/finalized their bill will be dropped

-TBD Fall Orientation - Online Airport Campus TBD Fall Orientation - Online Donaldson Campus

-August 26 Fall Semester Classes Begin

-August 28 Last day to add classes without instructor permission

-September 1 First deferred payment due September 2 Labor Day - College Closed

-September 5 Last day to add classes (instructor permission required) September 16 Last day to drop without record and receive a partial refund

-September 16 Students registered on or before this day who have not paid/finalized their bill will be dropped

-October 1 Second deferred payment due October 7 Last day to drop first half only class October 16 First Half Semester Classes End October 17 Second Half Semester Classes Begin

-October 18 Mid-term grades due

-October 21 Registration begins for current students

-November 1 Final deferred payment due

-November 11 Veteran's Day - College Closed

-November 12 Registration begins for new students

-November 20 Last day to drop classes

-November 27 Thanksgiving Break - No Classes, College Open

-November 28-29 Thanksgiving Break - College Closed

-December 2 Graduation applications are due for Spring/Summer 2025 graduates

-December 4 Last day to drop second half only class

-December 13 Last Day of Fall Semester Classes, Nurse Pinning Ceremony

-December 14 Fall Graduation

-December 17 Grades Due

-December 20 Grades Posted to MY HC

-December 25 Christmas Day - College Closed

-2024-2025 Institutional Calendar - Spring 2025

-December 13 Priority Application Deadline

-January 1 New Year's Day - College Closed

-January 3 Students registered on or before this day who have not paid/finalized their bill will be dropped

-January 3 Final Application Deadline

-January 13 Spring Semester Classes Begin

-January 20 Martin Luther King Day - College Closed

-January 15 Last day to add classes without instructor permission

-January 23 Last day to add classes (instructor permission required)

-February 3 First deferred payment due

-February 3 Last day to drop without record and receive a partial refund

-February 3 Students registered on or before this day who have not paid/finalized their bill will be dropped

-February 17 President's Day - College Closed

-February 18 Student Break - No classes, College Open

-February 26 Last day to drop first half only class March 3 Second deferred payment due

-March 7 First Half Semester Classes End

-March 10 Second Half Semester Classes Begin

-March 11 Mid Term Grades Due

-March 17 Registration begins for current students

-March 26-28 Spring Break - No classes, College Open

-April 1 Final deferred payment due April 14 Last day to drop classes

-April 7 Registration begins for new students April 23 Last day to drop second half only class

-April 28 Graduation applications are due for Fall 2025 graduates

-May 2 Last Day of Spring Semester Classes

-May 2-3 Graduation May 6 Grades Due

-May 9 Grades Posted to MY HC

-2024-2025 Institutional Calendar - Summer 2025
+2025-2026 Institutional Calendar - Fall 2025

+Priority Application Deadline

+Final Application Deadline

+Students registered on or before this day who have not paid/finalized their bill will be dropped from classes at the end of the day, and fees may be applied.

+Fall Orientation - Online Donaldson Campus

+Fall Orientation - Online Airport Campus

+Fall Semester Classes Begin

+Last day to add classes without the instructor's permission

+Labor Day - College Closed

+Last day to add classes (instructor permission required)

+Last day to drop without record and receive a partial refund Students registered on or before this day who have not paid/finalized their bill will be dropped from classes at the end of the day, and fees may be applied.

+First deferred payment due

+Mid-term grades due & available on MyHC for full semester classes

+Second deferred payment due

+Registration begins for current students

+Veteran's Day - College Closed

+Registration begins for new students

+Last day to drop classes

+Final deferred payment due

+Thanksgiving Break - No Classes, College Open

+Thanksgiving Break - College Closed

+Graduation applications are due for Spring/Summer 2026 graduates

+Last Day of Fall Semester Classes, Nurse Pinning Ceremony

+Fall Graduation

+Grades Due

+Grades Posted to MY HC

+Christmas Day - College Closed

+December 12 Priority Application Deadline January 1 New Year's Day - College Closed January 2 Students registered on or before this day who have not paid/finalized their bill will be dropped from classes at the end of the day, and fees may be applied.
+January 2 Final Application Deadline January 12 Spring Semester Classes Begin January 19 Martin Luther King Day - College Closed January 14 Last day to add classes without instructor permission January 22 Last day to add classes (instructor permission required) February 2 Last day to drop without record and receive a partial refund February 2 Students registered on or before this day who have not paid/finalized their bill will be dropped from classes at the end of the day, and fees may be applied.
+February 16 President's Day - College Closed February 17 Student Break - No classes, College Open February 20 First deferred payment due March 10 Midterm Grades Due & available on MyHC for full semester classes March 16 Registration begins for current students March 20 Second deferred payent due March 25-27 Spring Break - No classes, College Open April 6 Registration begins for new students April 13 Last day to drop classes April 20 Final deferred payment due April 13 Last day to drop second half only class April 27 Graduation applications are due for Fall 2025 graduates May 1 Last Day of Spring Semester Classes, Nurse Pinning May 1-2 Graduation May 5 Grades Due May 8 Grades Posted to MY HC

+2025-2026 Institutional Calendar - Summer 2026